danielkatz/StyleKitSharper/README.md

 # StyleKitSharper
-PaintCode StyleKit transformation tool to C# for Xamarin.Android
+PaintCode StyleKit transpiler from Java to C# for Xamarin.Android